mensxmachina/ETIA/documentation/prewritten_rst/experiments.rst

 Experiments
 ===========

 This section documents the experiments conducted using the ETIA library.
+Code for the experiments can be found here (https://github.com/mensxmachina/ETIA/tree/main/experiments)

 Experimental Setup
 ------------------